Vidar-Petersson/QEC_GNN-RNN_IBM/README.md

 # not finished

-# Repo containing the code for the master’s thesis "Sequential Graph-Based Decoding of the Surface Code".
+# Repo containing the code for the master’s thesis "Sequential Graph-Based Decoding of the Surface Code using a Hybrid Graph and Recurrent Neural Network Model".

 This Git repo contains simplified source code for creating and testing the combined graph neural network and recurrent neural network used in "Title".